-Margin payment is also known as down payment.
+A margin payment is also known as a down payment.
 This is the one we discussed above.
-The amount you need to pay for this is using your funds only.
-This amount is generally 20% of the property value and is something that is sometimes difficult to arrange.
+You need to pay for this from your pocket.
+This part includes an amount equivalent to 20% of the property value.

-How to Manage Down Payment of Your House
+How to Arrange Money for the Down Payment of Your House

 - Save for it – The best way to arrange for the margin payment/down payment is to save money for it.
-The time needed for saving that particular amount depends on your monthly income and expenditure.
-The more you will put towards savings more easily and earlier you will be able to gather the required sum.
+However, the time needed for saving that particular amount depends on your monthly income and expenditure.
+The more you will put towards savings more easily you will be able to gather the required sum.
 In case you are not able to save that much, you can always use your previous savings and small investments such as FDs and policies.

-- Borrowing from Friends/ Family– This depends on you, whether you find it right or not.
+- Borrowing from Friends/ Family– Opting for this option depends on personal preferences as some find it right while others avoid it.
 If you feel it right, you can borrow the required money from your friends and relatives who are ready to help you.
 The plus point with doing this is you don’t need to pay interest.
 While there is a slight risk that it may affect your personal relationship.
-So, if you are not able to save for the margin payment this is also a good option and people generally go for this option.
-One of the advantage of borrowing from friends/family is that you don’t need to pay the interest for the borrowed amount.
+So, if you are not able to save for the margin payment this is also a good option that can help you out.

-- Liquidation of Assets and Investments– This is the Last option left to you in order to arrange money for the down payment of your property.
-You can sell assets like an old car, bike, a stretch of land or another property you own which is no longer in use.
-You can also liquidate your investments made in fixed deposits, mutual funds, PPF etc. Before liquating any of these assets, make sure you are getting good price against it.
+- Liquidation of Assets and Investments– This is the Last option left to you in order to arrange money for the down payment of your new home.
+You can sell assets like an old car, bike, a stretch of land or another property that you own and is no longer in use.
+You can also liquidate your investments made in fixed deposits, mutual funds, PPF, etc. But, before you liquate any of these assets, make sure you are getting a good price against it.

 Things You Should Keep in Mind Before Buying a House:

-- First analyse yourself that how much money you have and how much you need more for buying a home.
+- First, analyse that how much money you have and how much you need more for buying a home.

 - Calculate whether the resources you own will be adequate to cover the margin payment.

-- Evaluate yourself that whether you will be able to pay the EMI of your home loan.
+- Evaluate whether you will be able to pay the EMI of your home loan.
 The amount you have to pay as EMI depends on the amount you borrow, you can always use an EMI calculator to know the estimated EMI.

 - Go for a personal loan only if you are getting it at an affordable price as paying EMI for two loans can be difficult.

-- Before opting for a Home Loan do research first, compare all the option available and then choose the one which is best suitable for you.
+- Before opting for a Home Loan do research first, compare all the options available and then choose the one which is best suitable for you.